 For the main living areas, I chose

 I chose this color because it matched very closely to the dark walnut stain I used on my oak stair treads.
 (I still haven’t finished them as you can see from the risers).
-The plan is to put in a door at the bottom of the steps to create a little more privacy and a sound barrier to the shenanigans that happen in the basement.

 This little spot against the stairs was all open from when we were repairing the steps a couple years ago, and I finally put some drywall up.
 I still have to finish taping, mudding, and paint it, but I am building a toy storage unit for this area.

 UPDATE: Here is what the toy/craft storage unit looks like (although I still need to do the additional unit to the right of the post):